Need help? Contact us or call us on

 [4] For full detail, see UK MDR Regulation 14, MDD Article 12 and EU MDR Article 22.

-MHRA – Borderlines with Medical Devices and Other Products: MHRA guidance to assist in determining whether a product falls within the definition of a medical device for the purposes of UK legislation/regulation.
-See especially:
+MHRA guidance to assist in determining whether a product falls within the definition of a medical device for the purposes of UK legislation/regulation.
+See especially, Section 5 – Assistive technology products (aids for daily living):

 Equipment intended for alleviation of, or compensation for a disability may or may not be considered medical devices.
 The determining factor will be whether or not there is a direct link between the corrective function of the equipment and the individual concerned and whether there is a stated medical purpose.
 The following products are considered to be medical devices as there is such a direct link: